TKomericki/Rhetos-wiki/Migrating-from-DeployPackages-to-Rhetos-CLI.md

 ### The "Resources" folder is not generated by default

-1. For existing applications and plugins to work, make sure that "Resources" folder is **enabled** in `rhetos-build.settings.json` file with `"Legacy": { "BuildResourcesFolder": true }`.
+1. For existing applications and plugins to work, **enable** "Resources" folder in `rhetos-build.settings.json` file with `"Legacy": { "BuildResourcesFolder": true }`, is not enabled already.

 ### Custom usage of AssemblyGenerator